Volume growth of quasihyperbolic balls: Introduction

 \section{Introduction}

-Since its introduction three decades ago, the quasihyperbolic metric has become a popular tool in many subfields of geometric function theory.
-For instance, in the study of quasiconformal maps of ${\mathbb R}^n$ and of Banach spaces \cite{va}, analysis of metric spaces \cite{h} and hyperbolic type metric \cite{himps}.
-A natural question is whether and to what extent, the results of hyperbolic geometry have counterparts for the quasihyperbolic geometry.
-For instance in \cite{k} it was noticed that some facts from hyperbolic trigonometry of the plane have counterparts in the quasihyperbolic setup while some have not.
+Since its introduction three decades ago, the quasihyperbolic metric has become a popular tool in many subfields of geometric function theory, for instance, in the study of quasiconformal maps of ${\mathbb R}^n, n\ge 2,$ and of Banach spaces \cite{gh,va}, analysis of metric spaces \cite{h} and hyperbolic type metrics \cite{himps}.
+A natural question is whether or not and to what extent, the results of hyperbolic geometry have counterparts for the quasihyperbolic geometry.
+For instance in \cite{k} it was noticed that some facts from hyperbolic trigonometry of the plane have counterparts in the quasihyperbolic setup.

-The purpose of this paper is to discuss the notion of the quasihyperbolic volume and to find growth estimates for the quasihyperbolic volume of balls in a domain $G \subset {\mathbb R}^n\,,$ in terms of the radius.
-It turns out that the rate of growth depends not merely on the radius but also on the metric structure of the boundary.
+The purpose of this paper is to study the notion of the quasihyperbolic volume and to find growth estimates for the quasihyperbolic volume of balls in a domain $G \subset {\mathbb R}^n\,,$ in terms of the radii.
 Below we give an explicit growth estimate for the case of domains with Ahlfors regular boundary.

-For a compact set $E \subset {\mathbb R}^n\,,$ and $0<s<t\,,$ we consider the layer sets $E(s,t)=\{ z : s\le d(z,E)\le t \} $ and relate its volume to the metric size of $E$ via its (Hausdorff) dimension under the additional assumption that the boundary of $E$ be Ahlfors $Q$-regular for some $0<Q<n$.
-It is practically equivalent to formulate this idea in terms of the number of those Whitney cubes of the Whitney decomposition of ${\mathbb R}^n \setminus E$ that meet $E(s,t)\,.$ This idea goes back to \cite{mv}---in Lemmas \ref{lemma:por} and \ref{lemma:reg} we will refine some results of \cite{mv}.
-One of the key ideas of \cite{mv} was to estimate from above the metric size of $E$ in terms of the size of the layer sets.
+For a compact set with empty interior $E \subset {\mathbb R}^n\,,$ and $0<s<t\,,$ we consider the layer sets $E(s,t)=\{ z \in \Rn : s\le d(z,E)\le t \} $ and relate their volume to the metric size of $E$ via its (Hausdorff) dimension under the additional assumption that $E$ be Ahlfors $Q$-regular for some $0<Q<n$.
+It is practically equivalent to formulate this idea in terms of the number of those Whitney cubes of the Whitney decomposition of ${\mathbb R}^n \setminus E$ that meet $E(s,t)\,.$ This idea goes back to \cite{mv}.
+One of the key ideas of \cite{mv} was to estimate the metric size of $E$ from above in terms of the size of the layer sets.
+In Lemmas \ref{lemma:por} and \ref{lemma:reg}, we will refine some results of \cite{mv}.

 In the last section, we estimate from below the growth of the quasihyperbolic volume of balls in the case when $G= \Rn\setminus E$ is $\psi$-uniform and $E$ is Ahlfors regular.
 The main result of the paper is Theorem \ref{lowerbound} which gives a lower bound for the volume growth.